MahatmaCrond/enumeration-script/README.md

 # oscp-enumeration-script
-Scanner that runs enumeration scripts while you do other things, made for the OSCP exam
+Scanner that runs enumeration scripts while you do other things, made for the OSCP exam or for use on CTF's.
+Not recommended to run on live networks as-is.

 ## Notes
 This script is designed to do Nmap scans of a list of target hosts.
 It takes an hour or so to complete.
 To keep you notified of its progress, it